Healthdirect Free Australian health advice you can count on.

 • eating something hard

-When should I see my doctor?
+When should I see my dentist?

 You should call an ambulance on triple zero (000) or go straight to the emergency department if:

-• the person is having trouble breathing
+• you are having trouble breathing

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.